anna-ringwood/cleaning-deduplicating-donor-data/README.md

 The project included 3 phases:
 1. Exploration and Initial Insights
     a.
 Import and Explore Data.Rmd
-        i.
-Images of the figures produced in this file can be found in the Visualizations folder
     b.
 Insights Report.Rmd
 2. Combining and/or Removing Duplicate Records
     a.
 Developing the Deduplicating Process